emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/minecraft-nfts.md

 sidebar_label: Minecraft NFTs
 ---

-> In this tutorial you'll learn how to take your custom Minecraft creations and mint the schematics into NFTs on the Axion blockchain!
+> In this tutorial you'll learn how to take your custom Minecraft creations and mint the schematics into NFTs on the Fermi blockchain!

 ## Overview

-This tutorial will run you through minting Minecraft structures of any size onto the Axion blockchain.
+This tutorial will run you through minting Minecraft structures of any size onto the Fermi blockchain.
 It will allow you to copy and paste the designs into your own worlds.
 For this, we will be using WorldEdit to download and read the schematics and we'll put them on-chain using [IPFS](https://ipfs.io/).

 ## Prerequisites